-The sales threshold relates only to the retailer’s physical retail premises – there is no minimum requirement for sales through their website(s) but a specialist vape retailer must sell vaping products at retail via their approved internet site(s).
+The sales threshold relates only to the retailer’s physical retail premises – there is no minimum requirement for sales through their website(s) but a Specialist Vape Retailer must sell vaping products at retail price via their approved internet site(s).

-There will be a fee for applications to become a specialist vape retailer, and a separate fee for each approved vaping premises and each approved internet site that is assessed as part of an application.
+There is a fee for applications to become a Specialist Vape Retailer, and a separate fee for each approved vaping premises and each approved internet site that is assessed as part of an application.

-All applications will be considered by the Authority on a case-by-case basis.
+All applications are considered by the Authority on a case-by-case basis.

 If the retailer’s sales from vaping products are less than 70 percent of the total sales from its retail premises, the Vaping Regulatory Authority will take into consideration the location(s) of the premises and the population(s) served by the retailer when considering the application.